Har Mar Mall

 Har Mar Mall is an enclosed shopping mall in Roseville, Minnesota, United States, a suburb of the Twin Cities.
-Har Mar Mall comprises over 430,000 sqft of retail space and the mall's anchor stores are Famous Footwear, Michaels, HomeGoods, Barnes & Noble, Staples, K&G Fashion Superstore, Burlington, Cub Foods, H&R Block, Tuesday Morning, Marshalls, David's Bridal, Painting with a Twist, Sport Clips, Waxing the City, Elements Massage, and a Chase Bank branch.
+Har Mar Mall comprises over 430,000 sqft of retail space and the mall's anchor stores are Famous Footwear, Michaels, Barnes & Noble, K&G Fashion Superstore, Burlington, Cub Foods, H&R Block, Marshalls, Painting with a Twist, Sport Clips, Waxing the City, Elements Massage, and a Chase Bank branch.
 The mall contains 45 tenants.

 Opened in 1963 and expanded several times since, it is one of two enclosed malls in Roseville; the other is Rosedale Center.
 Despite being a relatively small shopping center, Har Mar Mall remains open.
 It was constructed by Robert W. Fendler of Fendler Patterson and is owned and managed by the Vanbarton Group and Varbarton Services respectively.

 History

 Construction for the Har Mar Mall began in 1961, when Harold J. Slawik had a vision to build a "super mall", similar to shopping centers he had seen while traveling in Florida.
-Deriving its name from its owners – Harold J. Slawik and his wife Marie – Har Mar is a combination of the two names.
+"Har Mar" is a combination of the names of its owners, Harold J. Slawik and his wife Marie.
 It was built upon 50 acres of land near a busy intersection in Roseville, Minnesota.
 Minnesota native Willard Thorsen, who designed Apache Plaza in nearby St. Anthony, designed the mall, while Robert W. Fendler served as the mall's architect.
 According to Thorsen, the mall consists of "a long corridor, which zigzags at a series of angles... that make Har Mar truly unique"; it features "massively wide" hallways and "arched ceilings with large windows" to allow natural light to enter the corridors.

 The mall cost nearly $6 million to construct over a span of two years.
 During the summer of 1962, Harold Slawik died, leaving his wife in charge of the mall's construction; Mrs. Slawik reportedly worked 80 hour weeks in order to keep up with the mall.
 In May of the same year, Target constructed their first location in a parking lot directly north of Har Mar.
 While nearby Rosedale Center was constructed in 1969, Har Mar went through a significant expansion in the early 1970s.

 In 1970, the construction of a twin theater, Har Mar 1 & 2, was completed and became the Twin Cities' second double-screened cinema; its luxurious design included a "spacious lobby, with three Venetian glass chandeliers and bubbling fountains".
 It was originally owned by General Cinema Corporation (GCC, later acquired by AMC Theatres) and constructed by architect Benjamin Gingold Jr. In 1977, the larger of the theater’s two auditoriums was itself twinned, creating a triplex, as the theater was renamed the Har-Mar 3.
 In 1981, a former grocery store behind the theater was transformed into another eight small screens, giving the theater 11 screens total, making it the largest (and at times the top-grossing) cinema theater in the state.